- Offense will Start on the 40-yard line.

 - Responsibility to avoid contact is with the defense.

-- The game CANNOT end on a defensive penalty!
+- Game CANNOT end on a defensive penalty!

-If there is a Defensive penalty that occurs when the defensive team blitzes (defensive holding, offsides, etc.) the defensive team will lose their blitz for the remainder of the game.
+- If there is a Defensive penalty that occurs when the defensive team blitzes (defensive holding, offside, etc.) the defensive team will lose their blitz for the remainder of the game.
+(Ex: Defensive team blitz, offensive team scores a TD.
+There is a defensive penalty on the play.
+The defense loses the blitz.)

 Punting the Ball will result in a personal foul, if on a change of possession, the penalty will result in a loss of down and the ball placed on the 40yd line.